DejanRistic/LabeledImageView/README.md

     </declare-styleable>

-Then in any layout make sure to add this line to your root element:
+Then in any layout where you will use the widget make sure to add this line to your root element:

     xmlns:custom="http://schemas.android.com/apk/res-auto"